F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-multiple.rst

 ------------------------------
 Here is a common workflow:

-enforcing attack signatures on the QA environment checking if these changes does not break the application and identify potential False Positives applying the changes on QA before applying them on Production
+1. Enforce attack signatures on the QA environment.
+2. Check if these changes do not break the application and identify potential False Positives.
+3. Apply the changes on QA before applying them on Production.

 Enforcing attack signatures on the QA environment
 `````````````````````````````````````````````````